arturoMaki/angular-azdevops/strapi-presentation/presentation.md

     - User-Friendly Admin Dashboard:
     Strapi comes with a customizable admin panel that makes it easy for non-technical users to manage content.
 The intuitive interface allows content editors to create, update, and delete content without the need for developer intervention.

-    - Authentication and Authorization:
-    Strapi includes robust user authentication and role-based access control.
-Developers can easily define user roles and permissions, ensuring that sensitive content and functionalities are secure.

     - Plugin System:
     The extensibility of Strapi is amplified through its plugin system.
 Developers can enhance functionality by installing pre-built plugins or creating custom ones, tailoring the CMS to the specific needs of the project.